-The Apostle Paul was a man like this.
+The apostle Paul was a man like this.
 Before his conversion, he was committed to ridding the world of Christians.
-He was actually converted to Christ by Jesus Himself while Paul was traveling to Damascus to round up Christians and have them put to death.
+Then, he was converted to Christ by Jesus Himself while traveling to Damascus to round up Christians and have them put to death.
 If there ever were a lost cause, Paul was it.

-Three years after his conversion, but before he had begun his ministry to the Roman world, Paul traveled to Jerusalem to meet with Jesus’ apostles who were living there.
-They were wary of him, which, of course, they had every reason to be.
+Three years after his conversion but before he had begun his ministry to the Roman world, Paul traveled to Jerusalem to meet with the apostles in that city.
+They were wary of him; they had every reason to be.
 After all, Paul had overseen the stoning death of Stephen, one of the deacons in the Jerusalem church.

-Barnabas was Stephen’s friend.
-And now he was being told Paul had become one of them.
-Embracing Paul was complicated for Barnabas.
-Making room for Paul would cost him something.
-He would have to personally forgive Paul for the pain and suffering he had caused.
-Barnabas had felt the heat of the persecution Paul ignited three years back.
-Some of Barnabas’s close friends, like Stephen, had been martyred, others tortured, and others were still living as exiles because of Paul’s behavior.
+Barnabas likely knew Stephen personally, since they were both part of the church from its early days.
+And now he was being told Paul had become a Christian.
+Embracing Paul must have been complicated for Barnabas.
+Making room for Paul cost him something.
+He would have had to personally forgive Paul for the pain and suffering he had caused.
+Barnabas had felt the heat of the persecution Paul had ignited years before.
+Some of Barnabas’s close friends had been martyred, others tortured, and others were still living as exiles because of Paul’s behavior.

-This is a beautiful picture of what it looks like to bring someone who feels like a lost cause in out of the relational cold.
+This is a beautiful picture of what it looks like to bring someone who feels like a lost cause in out of the cold.
 Hospitality for the lost cause can cost us something, and it usually involves risk.
 So why should we do it?
 Because Jesus did.
-And because none of us are very far from finding ourselves in the same place—where we’ve failed or sinned in some way that leaves us dependent on the kindness of a friend to pull us up from the pit.
+And because none of us are very far from finding ourselves in the same place—where we’ve failed or sinned in some way that leaves us dependent on the kindness of a friend to pull us up from the pit of shame and accusation.